 • Articulation Consultation and Collaboration

 Consultation is expected during the Articulation Proposal writing stage between the proposing college and those likely to have a shared interest, and those who may be impacted by the articulation.
-Consultation should include all ACUE deans, to include academic units within the college from which the proposal is generated, and other colleges in which the proposed program is or may be offered.
+Consultation should include all ACUE deans,and academic units within the college from which the proposal is generated, and other colleges in which the proposed program is offered.

 Ongoing consultation and collaboration with the college, partner institutions and relevant Penn State offices is essential during the development phase.
 For international agreements, UOGP will help to facilitate vetting initial proposal ideas with Risk Management, the Office of General Counsel, and the Office of Ethics and Compliance.

 ACUE deans are the primary academic conduit among Penn State schools and colleges for purposes of consultation.
 As such, consultation should be conducted via electronic media.
 A current ACUE roster is maintained by the Office of Undergraduate Education and is available for purposes of consultation as a listserv.

 • Course Equivalency

 see (AAPPM A-2: Transfer Student and Transfer Course Processes for academic review procedures)

 It is during the consultation process that the office of the dean/chancellor of a proposing college (including University College) has responsibility for securing evidence, normally through consultation, of course equivalence for courses that are program requirements, prerequisites to those requirements, and other courses required by Penn State, such as General Education requirements.